-In 2018-2019, the adjusted ASO continued to be decreased, as there was a planned increase in expenditures for new school startup costs, reimplementation of human resources/payroll software, and other Division initiatives.
+The Division has had an adjusted ASO between 2.70% and 7.07% in the last five years.
+In 2018-2019, the adjusted ASO decreased from the prior year, as there was a planned increase in expenditures for new school startup costs, reimplementation of human resources/payroll software, and other Division initiatives.